AnanyaCoder/MEE_WMT2021/README.md

 It is comparable to [`sentence-BLEU`](https://en.wikipedia.org/wiki/BLEU) and [`BERTscore`](https://arxiv.org/abs/1904.09675).

-A comprehensive overview of BLEURT can be found in our IEEE DSAA 2020 paper [MEE : An Automatic Metric for Evaluation Using Embeddings for Machine Translation](https://web2py.iiit.ac.in/research_centres/publications/view_publication/inproceedings/1988).
+A comprehensive overview of MEE can be found in our IEEE DSAA 2020 paper [MEE : An Automatic Metric for Evaluation Using Embeddings for Machine Translation](https://web2py.iiit.ac.in/research_centres/publications/view_publication/inproceedings/1988).

 ## Command to run: